 first if it exists there.

-But this is not supported by SNOW and is a customization?
+But this is not supported by SN and is a customization?

 Exactly, that is the reason why we would want to do it – to support